FWDekker/fo4vr-modlist/README.md

 ## 2.3 Using DLC in FO4VR<a name="using-dlc-in-fo4vr"></a> <small><sup>[up ▲](#setup)</sup></small>
 FO4VR does not include the DLC, which sucks.
-Luckily, if you have non-VR FO4, you can just partially downgrade non-VR FO4, copy the DLC files into your FO4VR installation, and install a few patches (included in the [mod list](#list-of-mods)).
+Luckily, if you have non-VR FO4, you can just partially downgrade non-VR FO4, copy the DLC files into your FO4VR installation, and install a few compatibility patches (included in the [mod list](#list-of-mods)).
 If you don't have non-VR FO4 with DLC, and don't want to buy it, you can safely skip the steps that require DLC.

 First, copy non-VR FO4's DLC into FO4VR,